riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 ---
 title: Content creation: the organization and dissemination of knowledge
 tags: content creation, information
+license: CC0
 ...

 The following was inspired by discussions with VN.

 ## Major considerations

+- how open to make content.
+One definitely shouldn't "fetishize openness", and always consider to whom what you write will be useful.
-- how open to make content. copying what i wrote for CM wiki:
+Then again, it's sometimes hard to anticipate who will respond positively to what you write (that is one argument *for* openness). copying what i wrote for CM wiki:

 ### Selecting an appropriate audience